-This advisory resolution, commonly referred to as a "say-on-pay" resolution, is non-binding on the Board of Directors.
+This advisory resolution to approve named executive officer compensation, commonly referred to as a "say-on-pay" resolution, is non-binding on the Board of Directors.
 The approval or disapproval of this proposal by stockholders will not require the Board or the Compensation Policy Committee to take any action regarding the Company's executive compensation practices.
 Although non-binding, the Board and the Compensation Policy Committee will carefully review and consider the voting results when evaluating our future executive compensation program.